-We all love the rich the sweet flavor of the Chojuro Asian Pear Tree of the golden brown Japanese variety.
-Reliable and very productive you will enjoy an abundant harvest of large and beautiful pears, which ripen in early to mid-September.
+We all love the rich, sweet flavor of the Chojuro Asian Pear Tree.
+This golden-brown Japanese pear is a reliable and very productive variety.
+You will enjoy abundant harvests of large and beautiful pears, which ripen in early to mid-September.

 Latin Name: Pyrus pyrifolia